 About the Bedford Depot Park

-Depot Park enhances the Bedford terminus of the popular Minuteman Bikeway with facilities for pedestrians and cyclists in a surrounding that recalls the railroad history of the corridor.
+The Depot Park complex enhances the Bedford terminus of the popular Minuteman Bikeway with facilities for pedestrians and cyclists in a surrounding that recalls the railroad history of the corridor.
 Improved landscaping, period-style benches, lighting, bicycle racks, picnic tables, and increased public parking were added at the trail's terminus.
-In addition, the 1870s-vintage Railroad Station and Freight House buildings were purchased for historic preservation.
+In addition, the 1870s-vintage Railroad Station and Freight House buildings were purchased for preservation and subsequently restored.

 A vintage Boston & Maine Railroad passenger car was acquired from the MBTA for Depot Park.
 Rail Diesel Car #6211 formerly operated on the old commuter rail line between Bedford and Boston.
 It's now on static display alongside the Freight House.
 At Bedford's 2003 Special Town Meeting, $125,000 was appropriated for cosmetic restoration of the car.